-- The Board of Directors received reports in the quarterly business execution reports from Corporate Officers on the state of efforts to address risk items disclosed in the securities report and other reports, and will continue monitoring these. - (c) Act "Challenges toward FY2021" - 1.
-Opportunities will be provided on an ongoing basis for information sharing and discussion about internal control and risk with the Corporate Officers assigned to the Company's various regions. - 2.
-In order to strengthen quality assurance systems for the products that the Company sells, discussions will continue about how oversight and internal audits should be done for the compliance, quality control, and other matters at contractor companies that handle manufacturing, etc.
+- (a) Plan "Challenges in FY2021" - 1.
+Opportunities will be provided on an ongoing basis for information sharing and discussion about internal control and risk with the corporate officers assigned to the Company's various regions. - 2.
+In order to strengthen quality assurance systems for the products that the Company sells, discussions will continue about how oversight and internal audits should be done for the compliance, quality control, and other matters at contractor companies that handle manufacturing, etc. - (b) Do and Check "Confirmation and Evaluation of the Status of Response in FY2021"